 OPEC’s mission is “to coordinate and unify the petroleum policies of its Member Countries and ensure the stabilization of oil markets in order to secure an efficient, economic and regular supply of petroleum to consumers, a steady income to producers and a fair return on capital for those investing in the petroleum industry.”

 In plain language, OPEC sets production targets for its member countries.
 When OPEC thinks the global price of oil is rising too high, it asks for increased production, because more supply typically means lower prices.
 When crude oil prices are dropping too low, OPEC calls for production limits (or more stockpiling) which tightens the worldwide oil market, thereby increasing prices.
 In theory this policy should work, because “OPEC’s oil exports represent about 60% of the total petroleum traded internationally.”
 (Source: US Energy Information Administration)

-Together, Venezuela and Saudi Arabia still hold almost 47% of the crude oil reserves within OPEC.
+In 2018, Venezuela and Saudi Arabia still hold almost 48% of the crude oil reserves within OPEC.

 However, some experts think that OPEC’s influence over world oil

 prices may be diminishing for a number of reasons.

 - First, OPEC countries aren’t always able or even willing to increase or decrease production on demand.

 - Second, the rapid growth of US shale oil production is giving the US its highest oil output in 30 years, which is affecting overall supply levels.